ssideris/MSc-in-Business-Analytics-AUEB/Data Engineering & Business Intelligence/Development of Data Warehouse, Data Cube & OLAP Reporting Pipeline/README.md

 You are going to use SQL Server Database, SQL Server Analysis Services and Power BI or Tableau for this project.
 You are going to design and develop a data warehouse, build one or more data cubes on top of it, develop some OLAP reports and visualize your results.
-You are going to present your project in Teams (10’-15’ each group).
-This should be in the form of a business case.
 This includes:

 - business goals, description of the problem/domain